Menu Icon

 Compulsions in OCD

-When a person is overcome with this anxiety, they engage in repetitive behaviour called compulsions in a bid to deal with the anxiety.
+When a person is overcome with this anxiety, they engage in repetitive behavior called compulsions in a bid to deal with the anxiety.
 It's also worth noting that, despite many attempts, obsessions and compulsions are both difficult to control, which adds to the distress.
 Washing hands is one of the most prevalent compulsive behaviors that you may have seen, yet it is only one of several compulsions that emerge from obsessive thoughts affecting people with OCD.
 OCD can disrupt one’s social and occupational areas of life.

 Obsessive-compulsive disorder (OCD) has many different types, each with its own set of thoughts and compulsive behaviors.